wooga/nils/README.md

-# Nils: orchestrating long running migrations
+# Nils: orchestrating long running migrations in ELixir

 Nils coordinates different and distributed parts of a system so that migrations/updates with complex transitions are performed in a way that the outside behaviour of the system stays consistent.